 The Erase/Program Resume instruction "7Ah" is to restart the Block Erase operation or the Page Program operation upon an Erase/Program Suspend.
-The Resume instruction "7Ah" will be accepted by the device only if the SUS bit in the Status Register equals to 1 and the BUSYbit equals to 0.
-After issued, the SUS bit will be cleared from 1 to 0 immediately, the BUSY bit will be set from 0 to 1 within 200ns and the Block will complete the erase operation or the page will complete the program operation.
-If the SUS bit equals to 0 or the BUSY bit equals to 1, the Resume instruction "7Ah" will be ignored by the device.
+The Resume instruction "7Ah" is accepted by the device only if the SUS bit in the Status Register equals to 1 and the BUSY bit equals 0.
+After being issued, the SUS bit is cleared from 1 to 0 immediately, the BUSY bit is set from 0 to 1 within 200 ns and the block completes the erase operation or the page completes the program operation.
+If the SUS bit equals to 0 or the BUSY bit equals to 1, the Resume instruction "7Ah" is ignored by the device.